cap-js/cds-intellij/README.md

 ### Supported IDEs

-This plugin is compatible with the latest **paid** IntelliJ IDEs including IDEA Ultimate and WebStorm.
+This plugin is compatible with a [variety of IntelliJ IDEs](https://plugins.jetbrains.com/plugin/25209-sap-cds-language-support), **paid** and **community** editions, including IDEA and WebStorm.
 Check https://www.jetbrains.com/ to find out which option is best for you.

-> The LSP API is only available in commercial IntelliJ IDEs, which is why the plugin doesn't run in the free variants (such as IntelliJ Community).

 ### Operating Systems